 Assessment Issue and risk Recommendations Declarations of interest We recommend that the process for manging the distribution and collections of returns is During our testing of related party disclosures we requested the reviewed and the importance of responding is reiterated with members.
-Medium latest declarations for review.
-The Coo on an annual basis and they were sen latest declarations for review.
-The Council sends these to members Management response on an annual basis and they were sent on 9 April 2020.
-At the time of the audit work in July, 17 forms remained outstanding and had not been received from members.
-We accept this recommendation and will be reviewing our processes to ensure that declarations of interest are collected promptly in future
+Medium on an annual basis and they were sent on 9 April 2020.
+At the time Management response We accept this recommendation and will be reviewing our processes to ensure that declarations of interest are collected promptly in future